€57,48 €47,50 hors TVA

 Informations générales

 Canine Spongiform Leukoencephalomyelopathy (SLEM), also known as simply Leukodystrophy, is a severe degenerative neurological disease that causes weakness, paralysis and spastic movement.
-The disorder is caused by a mitochondrial mutation to the gene CYTB, and is found in the Australian Cattle Dog and the Shetland Sheepdog.
+The disorder is caused by a mitochondrial mutation to the cytochrome b (CYTB) gene, and is found in the Australian Cattle Dog and the Shetland Sheepdog.

 Caractéristiques cliniques